Shopify/verdict/README.md

 In which `experiment` is the Experiment instance, `subject_identifier` is a
-string that uniquely identifies the subject, and `assignment` is an `Experiment::Assignment` instance.
+string that uniquely identifies the subject, and `assignment` is an `Verdict::Assignment` instance.
 By default it will use `subject.id.to_s` as `subject_identifier`, but you can change that by overriding the `def subject_identifier(subject)` method on the experiment.

-The library will also log every assignment to `Experiments.logger`.
-The Railtie sets `Experiment.logger` to `Rails.logger`, so experiment assignments will show up in your Rails log.
+The library will also log every assignment to `Verdict.logger`.
+The Railtie sets `Verdict.logger` to `Rails.logger`, so experiment assignments will show up in your Rails log.
 You can override the logging by overriding the `def log_assignment(assignment)` method on the experiment.